Kazakhstan: Infrastructure

+There is a small 8.56 km metro system in Almaty.
+Second and third metro lines were planned for the future.
+The second line would intersect with the first line at Alatau and Zhibek Zholy stations.
 The Astana Metro system has been under construction, but was abandoned at one point in 2013.
 In May 2015, an agreement was signed for the project to be resumed.
 There is an 86 km tram network, which began service in 1965 with, as of 2012, 20 regular and three special routes.

 The Khorgos Gateway dry port is one of Kazakhstan's primary dry ports for handling trans-Eurasian trains, which travel more than 9000 km between China and Europe.
 The Khorgos Gateway dry port is surrounded by Khorgos Eastern Gate SEZ which officially commenced operations in December 2016.

-In 2009 the European Commission blacklisted all Kazakh air carriers with a sole exception of Air Astana.
+In 2009, the European Commission blacklisted all Kazakh air carriers with a sole exception of Air Astana.
 Thereafter, Kazakhstan took measures to modernise and revamp its air safety oversight.
 In 2016 the European air safety authorities removed all Kazakh airlines from the blacklist, saying there was "sufficient evidence of compliance" with international standards by Kazakh Airlines and the Civil Aviation Committee.

 Tourism

 Kazakhstan is the ninth-largest country by area and the largest landlocked country in the world.
-As of 2014, tourism accounted for 0.3 percent of Kazakhstan's GDP, but the government had plans to increase it to 3 percent by 2020.
-According to the World Economic Forum's Travel and Tourism Competitiveness Report of 2017, travel and tourism industry GDP in Kazakhstan was $3.08 billion or only 1.6 percent of total GDP.
+As of 2014, tourism accounted for 0.3% of Kazakhstan's GDP, but the government had plans to increase it to 3% by 2020.
+According to the World Economic Forum's Travel and Tourism Competitiveness Report of 2017, travel and tourism industry GDP in Kazakhstan was $3.08 billion or only 1.6% of total GDP.
 The WEF ranked Kazakhstan 80th in its 2019 report.